Skip to content

 • Disinfect and cover all wounds.

-• Wear a surgical mask if you have respiratory symptoms like cough, sneeze, runny nose and sore throat.
+• Wear a surgical mask if you have respiratory symptoms like cough, sneeze, runny nose or sore throat.

 • Young children with symptoms of infections should minimise contact with other children.